-Project 2: Clinical Photodynamic Therapy for Pancreatic and Biliary Tract Cancer
+Project 2: Endoscopic Photodynamic and Combination Therapy for Local and Metastatic Pancreatic Tumors

 - Project Leader: Stephen Pereira, MBBS PhD FRCP